AaronRuben/Heart-Disease-Risk-Prediction/README.md

 ![Elbow method kNN](pics/intra_class_distances.png)

 ### Feature engineering
 After the data cleaning we generated polynomial and interaction features to increase the chance of unrevealing greater differences with respect to the class labels.
+However, the grid search described belowed, showed that this may lead to severe overfitting thus a degree of *1* used by default.

 ### Dimensionality Reduction through Principle Component Analysis

 To make the data easier to work with, principle component analysis was done to reduce the number of dimensions of the dataset.
 After feature engineering, the dataset was very large, as combinations of variables were made.
-The PCA Scikit-Learn API was used, with the optimize functionality turned on within that function to choose what combination of features will be best.
+The PCA Scikit-Learn API was used, with the optimize functionality turned on within that function to choose what combination of features will be best.The grid search described later in the text yielded *n_components=10* to be the optimal number of components to keep.
+However, during the feature selection described in the next paragraph two of these PCs are removed.
+The recovered variance and the first three PCs are shown in the plot below

 ### Feature selection
 Since the feature space has been blown up by the feature engineering step mentioned above, we tried to reduce the dimensionality further by selecting only significant features.
 Therefore, the ANOVA F-value has been computed.
 The F-value is the ratio if two mean square values, the greater the F-value the more different the two groups are, meaning they have not been sampled from the same population.
 Based on the F-value it is possible to compute p-values based on which the final selection is made.
 All features with p-values greater than or equal to 0.05 are removed.
 The feature selection had manly a positive effect on the models performs.
-It either improved it's performance (e.g. LR) or only affected it marginally (e.g. SVC).
 Generally, this procedure helps to tackle overfitting and hence leads to more general model.
 Additionally, it shortens the time required for training significantly.

 ![Projected PCA](output/pca_transformed.png)